benschenker/Bouncing-Box/README.md

 You can get points by clicking on the box, but this increases the speed of the box.
 How high can you score?

-This game was made by George Mauer (tokangaroo).
+This game was made by George Mauer, [togakangaroo](http://togakangaroo.github.io/).